fast01/divvyd/src/ripple/nodestore/README.md

 |9...end|data                 |body of the object data   |
 ---
-The `NodeStore` provides an interface that stores, in a persistent database, a collection of NodeObjects that rippled uses as its primary representation of ledger entries.
+The `NodeStore` provides an interface that stores, in a persistent database, a collection of NodeObjects that divvyd uses as its primary representation of ledger entries.
 All ledger entries are stored as NodeObjects and as such, need to be persisted between launches.
 If a NodeObject is accessed and is not in memory, it will be retrieved from the database.